Our shelter board works and executive director steer our organization forward, sustainably.

 Lynn Loeppky – Executive Director

-Lynn has been with the Revelstoke Women’s Shelter Society for over 10 years and has an extensive background in the social sector.
-Previously she has worked for the Government of Saskatchewan and dealt with all types of disabilities such as autism, fetal alcohol syndrome and mental health issues.
+Lynn has been with the Revelstoke Women’s Shelter Society for over 18 years and has an extensive background in the social sector.
+Previously she worked for the Government of Saskatchewan where she worked with clients with disabilities including autism and fetal alcohol syndrome, and mental health.

 Talented in team management, relationship and conflict resolution, Lynn sees people as individuals with individual needs and ideas.
-With this foundation she manages the team of dedicated staff at the shelter.
+Lynn brings this foundation to how she manages the team of dedicated staff at the shelter.

 Working together to end violence against women